Integrations

 token

-: the contract address of the vault on NFTXname
+: the contract address of the vault on NFTX

-: the vault name defined by the vault creatorsymbol
+: the vault name defined by the vault creator

 : the cash tag given to the vault